Aadecoder/Chess_Advisor/README.md

 ## 🔍 Features

+- Captures a specified portion of the screen using mss.
-- Detects chessboard and pieces from an image using YOLO.
+- Detects chessboard and pieces from the captured image using YOLO.
 - Converts detected pieces into an accurate FEN string.
 - Uses `python-chess` to validate the board state and interface with Stockfish.
 - Renders best moves as colored arrows using OpenCV.